 Shoulder bags have a sleek and sophisticated yet sporty appeal — and are another perfect daily go-to.
 Rich leather or textured suede are ideal, but even a neat canvas fabric in the summer can be perfect for a lightweight, weather-appropriate look.
-The options for this type range drastically, so a lot of what’s worth it is also determined by your own personal style, taste level and budget.
+The options for these types of purses range drastically, so a lot of what’s worth it is also determined by your own personal style, taste level and budget.

 Skimp: H&M Large Bucket Bag in Beige, $34.99

 Every woman needs a tote, and not just a big bag to haul stuff around in but one that can also look polished and professional.
 If you carry a laptop back and forth from the office then this is definitely the bag for you.
 But if you’re not carrying much beyond your wallet, a phone and a small makeup bag, you can still use a these types of purses, just opt for a lightweight one — like in a canvas material.

 Skimp: YALUXE Women’s Oxford Nylon Large Capacity Work Tote, $39.99

 Splurge: MZ Wallace Medium Metro Tote in Black, $225